stephenberry/glaze/README.md

 > - Wrappers
 > - Lambda functions

-## Struct Registration Macros

-GLZ_META and GLZ_LOCAL_META will be deprecated in the future now that we have reflection support for external and local Glaze metadata.
-Current documentation is here: [Struct Registration Macros](./docs/macros-for-structs.md)

 ## Custom Read/Write

 Custom reading and writing can be achieved through the powerful `to_json`/`from_json` specialization approach, which is described here: [custom-serialization.md](https://github.com/stephenberry/glaze/blob/main/docs/custom-serialization.md).
 However, this only works for user defined types.